jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 ## Appendix: `bot_command()` Implementation

 The `bot_command` function is a helper utility located in `matrix_utils.py`.
 It's designed to figure out if an incoming Matrix message is a command directed at your bot.
-It handles various ways different Matrix clients format messages and mentions.
+The reason the regex is so complicated is because it handles the various different ways Matrix clients format messages and mentions.

 **Note: You don't need to modify this function.** It's already included in the `matrix_utils.py` file.
 You can simply import and use it in your plugins as shown in the examples.